rust-lang/book/nostarch/chapter07.md

 ## Bringing Paths into Scope with the `use` Keyword

-It might seem like the paths we’ve written to call functions so far are inconveniently long and repetitive.
-For example, in Listing 7-7, whether we chose the absolute or relative path to the `add_to_waitlist` function, every time we wanted to call `add_to_waitlist` we had to specify `front_of_house` and `hosting` too.
-Fortunately, there’s a way to simplify this process.
-We can create a shortcut to a path with the `use` keyword once, and then use the shorter name everywhere else in the scope.
+Having to write out the paths to call functions can feel inconvenient and repetitive.
+In Listing 7-7, whether we chose the absolute or relative path to the `add_to_waitlist` function, every time we wanted to call `add_to_waitlist` we had to specify `front_of_house` and `hosting` too.
+Fortunately, there’s a way to simplify this process: we can create a shortcut to a path with the `use` keyword once, and then use the shorter name everywhere else in the scope.

 In Listing 7-11, we bring the `crate::front_of_house::hosting` module into the scope of the `eat_at_restaurant` function so we only have to specify